evolutiatech/evolutiatech/README.md

 ---

-#### computational problem
+#### Computational problem

-• Computational problem - Implement the Pseudo Algorithm in ANSI C89/90 Multiparadigm taking into account complexity.
+• Implement the Pseudoalgorithm in ANSI C89/90 Multiparadigm taking into BIG O complexity.

 I'll help you translate this high-level pseudo-algorithm into a complete ANSI C89/90 program that demonstrates the core scheduling logic with explanations.
 Due to the constraints of C89/90 and the scope, this example will be simplified and focus on core concepts—initialization, iterative improvement, and assignment considering availability and fairness.